Are you adding MySQL to your list of database skillsets? Then MySQL UPDATE statement is one of the commands you need to learn.

 - Finally, I made SalesOrderDetailID in the SalesOrderDetail table a primary key.
 I also added an index for the SalesOrderID and ProductID columns of this table.

-After this, I generated a new execution plan for the same query to see the improvements.
+After this, I generated a new execution plan for the MySQL EXPLAIN UPDATE query to see the improvements.
 The result?

 Execution time was reduced from 11.3 seconds to 0.019 seconds.
 Very cool!